Mieze/RTL8111_driver_for_OS_X/README.md

 Changelog

+- Version 2.0.0 (2015-07-14):
+    - Replaced Apple headers with those from IONetworkingFamily-85.2 to fix compatibility issues with Mountain Lion.
 - Version 2.0.0 (2015-06-21):
     - Uses Apple's private driver interface introduced with 10.8.
     - Supports packet scheduling with QFQ.